sehraks/spam-sharer/README.md

 Follow these steps to set up and run Spam-Sharer in Termux:

-1. **Install Termux**:
+1. **Install Termux and Termux:API App**:
-   - Download Termux from the Google Play Store or F-Droid.
+   - Download **Termux** and **Termux:API** from the Google Play Store or F-Droid.

 2. **Update Termux and Install Dependencies**:
-   - Update the package manager and install Git and Python:
+   - Update the package manager and install Git, Python, and Termux:API:
      ```bash
      pkg update && pkg upgrade
-     pkg install git python
+     pkg install git python termux-api
      ```

 3. **Grant Storage Permissions**: